Photomask: Overview

-The pattern is projected and shrunk by four or five times onto the wafer surface.
-To achieve complete wafer coverage, the wafer is repeatedly "stepped" from position to position under the optical column until full exposure is achieved.
+In a modern stepper or scanner, the pattern in the photomask is projected and shrunk by four or five times onto the wafer surface.
+To achieve complete wafer coverage, the wafer is repeatedly "stepped" from position to position under the optical column or the stepper lens until full exposure of the wafer is achieved.
+A photomask with several copies of the integrated circuit design is used to reduce the number of steppings required to expose the entire wafer, thus increasing productivity.

 Features 150 nm or below in size generally require phase-shifting to enhance the image quality to acceptable values.
 This can be achieved in many ways.
 The two most common methods are to use an attenuated phase-shifting background film on the mask to increase the contrast of small intensity peaks, or to etch the exposed quartz so that the edge between the etched and unetched areas can be used to image nearly zero intensity.
 In the second case, unwanted edges would need to be trimmed out with another exposure.
 The former method is attenuated phase-shifting, and is often considered a weak enhancement, requiring special illumination for the most enhancement, while the latter method is known as alternating-aperture phase-shifting, and is the most popular strong enhancement technique.

 As leading-edge semiconductor features shrink, photomask features that are 4× larger must inevitably shrink as well.
 This could pose challenges since the absorber film will need to become thinner, and hence less opaque.

 A 2005 study by IMEC found that thinner absorbers degrade image contrast and therefore contribute to line-edge roughness, using state-of-the-art photolithography tools.

 One possibility is to eliminate absorbers altogether and use "chromeless" masks, relying solely on phase-shifting for imaging.

 The emergence of immersion lithography has a strong impact on photomask requirements.
 The commonly used attenuated phase-shifting mask is more sensitive to the higher incidence angles applied in "hyper-NA" lithography, due to the longer optical path through the patterned film.
+During manufacturing, inspection using a special form of microscopy called CD-SEM (Critical-Dimension Scanning Electron Microscopy) is used to measure critical dimensions on photomasks which are the dimensions of the patterns on a photomask.